 - STEP 4: After you have been accepted to the University, contact the Academic Advising Center to schedule an appointment with an advisor for your initial registration.

 Global Citizenship Program Requirements

 Webster University requires all baccalaureate students to complete a general education program in addition to the major and elective requirements.
 These requirements are intended to provide a general framework for the degree outside the major and provide course requirements to ensure university graduates have a broad set of knowledge and skills.

 In 2011, the faculty of Webster University approved the Global Citizenship Program (GCP) to replace the previous General Education Programs.
-The GCP will have a phased implementation, beginning with brand new college students pursuing BA and BS degrees in the Fall of 2012 and in 2013.
-In later years, transfer students and students pursuing other degrees (such as the BFA, BSN, and BM) will be included, as well.
+The GCP began a phased implementation, beginning with brand new college students pursuing BA and BS degrees in the Fall of 2012.
+Beginning with the summer term in 2015, the Global Citizenship Program will apply to all new students.

 Get links to information about libraries, academic assistance, financial aid, drop and withdrawal dates and more here.

 Webster University and the U.S. Department of Defense have worked together for 40 years to provide high-quality and cost-effective undergraduate and graduate programs at military installations and other locations throughout the country.